 The following fields are filled in for you:

-globalis the default region when a Cloud Dataproc cluster is created.
-This is a special multi-region namespace that is capable of deploying instances into all Google Compute zones globally when a Cloud Dataproc cluster is created.
-If you created your cluster (see API Explorer—Create a cluster) in a different region, replace "global" with the name of your cluster's region.
+region= a "us-central1".
+If you created your cluster (see APIs Explorer—Create a cluster) in a different region, replace "us-central1" with the name of your cluster's region.

 clusterName= "example-cluster".
-This is the name of the Cloud Dataproc cluster (created in the previous quickstarts—see API Explorer—Create a cluster) that will be updated.
+This is the name of the Dataproc cluster (created in the previous quickstarts—see APIs Explorer—Create a cluster) that will be updated.
 Replace this name with the name of your cluster if it is different.

 - Patch body